stijngeysen/Conceptinetics_RDM/readme.txt

 Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 CHANGE LOG:

+        - 03-May-2020: (stijngeysen)
+                        Correct PID for SupportedParameters
+                        Corrected RDM checksum handling
+                        Support for DeviceModelDescription
+                        Support for UnsupportedCmdClass
+                        Additional getters and setters to retrieve RDM information

 	- 30-Sep-2019: (johnseghersmsft) Incorporated fix described at https://sourceforge.net/p/dmxlibraryforar/tickets/11/
 	               added tests to only set __re_pin as output if not the default -1